samwang0723/dotfiles/coding/react-redux/README.md

 # React / Redux
 # It used to be very complicated with action, reducer, store management but now can achieve easily with slides

-# Use RTK api generator
+# Preferred - Use RTK api generator
 npm i @rtk-query/codegen-openapi
 npm install --save-dev esbuild-runner npx @rtk-query/codegen-openapi openapi-config.ts